Local entrepreneurs urged to capitalize on Fiji Forward initiative

 Entrepreneurs who have “Fijian Made” certification are urged to take advantage of the Fiji Forward initiative that was launched three months ago.
 [File Photo]

-Entrepreneurs who have “Fijian Made” certification are urged to take advantage of the Fiji Forward initiative that was launched three months ago.
+Entrepreneurs who have “Fijian Made” certification are being urged to take advantage of the Fiji Forward initiative launched three months ago.

 Under this initiative, the Fijian government through the US Embassy in Fiji is trying to secure markets in the US for Fijian Made products.